 Blazers are a popular choice for smart casual as they can be paired with different pieces and work well for a layered look.
 The one thing that you must consider is the material for the blazers you intend to wear with this attire.
 For smart casual, ensure that your blazers are not too formal and are lightweight and have relaxed elements.
 This will ensure that your look is seamless, and the pieces can work cooperatively for an overall casual essence.
 You do not want the look to read outdated or mismatched.
 The trick to perfecting smart casual is making the pieces look like they were made for each other.
 Also, don’t just assume that you will need a blazer for a stylish smart casual look.
 Think about other alternatives to keep your looks refined yet still textured.
 Cable knit cardigans are a novel alternative that will add a preppy touch.

 Button downs shirts are the obvious choice, but there are a few things you need to remember.
-Firstly, opt for classic colours and traditional patterns.
-Smart casual looks should observe tradition, so opt for timeless prints and tones for a grown up take on casual wear.
-Colours like whites, powder blues and navies work tremendously, and patterns like gingham and tartan are classic and read stylish (provided your pieces are well tailored!).
-While well-fitted shirts dress up your outfit instantly, keep in mind that a looser fit button down can also work when done in particular materials.
+Firstly, opt for classic colors and traditional patterns.
+Smart casual looks should observe tradition, so opt for timeless prints and tones for a grown-up take on casual wear.
+Colors like whites, powder blues, and navies work tremendously, and patterns like gingham and tartan are classic and read stylish (provided your pieces are well-tailored!).
+While well-fitted shirts dress up your outfit instantly, keep in mind that a looser fit button-down can also work when done in particular materials.
 Denim and chambray shirts are a great example and can switch up your look.
 Tuck them in and finish with a textured woven belt for a more relaxed approach.
 These shirt styles are also perfect for layering.

-Go for simple t-shirts that don’t have too much colour or print.
+Go for simple T-shirts that don’t have too much color or print.
 A classic white or grey t-shirt will work as a great starting point if you’re stuck with coming up with a smart casual outfit.
-A horizontal striped shirt can also be an easy way to add dimension, but ensure they are traditionally coloured and not too bright to sustain a classic feel.
+A horizontal striped shirt can also be an easy way to add dimension, but ensure they are traditionally colored and not too bright to sustain a classic feel.
 Also, be conscious of the material of your t-shirt.
-Lower quality and ill-fitting t-shirts don’t make the cut for everyday casual style, so they most certainly are a no-go for smart casual.
+Lower quality and ill-fitting T-shirts don’t make the cut for everyday casual style, so they most certainly are a no-go for smart casual.

 Great fitting jeans are always a failsafe go-to, but with smart casual you will need to ensure they are a bit more dressy and not too ‘casual’ (ie baggy or overly distressed).
 Jeans are awesome, but let’s face it a pair of chinos can amplify any quasi-dressy style effortlessly.
 Chinos are the ultimate staple – whether your event is more casual or more dressy, this pant works well for ambiguous dress codes.
-Chinos are great investments in colours like khaki, navy and beige as these tones work with a wider range of complementary colours.
-Black reads classic, but colour can at times be less versatile and work to construct casual looks as opposed to boosting them.
+Chinos are great investments in colors like khaki, navy, and beige as these tones work with a wider range of complementary colors.
+Black reads classic, but can at times be less versatile and work to construct casual looks as opposed to boosting them.